kckecheng/elk/e2e_kafkapractices.rst

 Now, we have our Logstash instances configured as Kafka consumers.
 Before moving forward, it is worthwhile to introduce some tips on pipeline configurations when Kafka is used as the input plugin.

-- **client_id** should always be set with *different values* for each pipeline on differnt Logstash instances.
+- **client_id** should always be set with *different values* for each pipeline on different Logstash instances.
 This field is used to identify consumers on Kafka;
 - **group_id** should be set with the *idenfical value* for the same pipeline on different Logstsh instances.
 This field is used to identify consumer groups on Kafka, and load balance won't work if the value are different.

 Data Source Configuration